 A notable distinction from the other cards is that this card grants the cardholder the most number of elite status in hotel and airline loyalty programmes.
 Upon acquiring the card, cardholders will be instantly upgraded to elite status in hotel loyalty programmes such as IHG (Platinum), Shangri-La Golden Circle (Diamond), Hilton Honors (Diamond) and SPG (Gold), and airline loyalty programmes such as Emirates Skywards (Gold) and Virgin Atlantic Flying Club (Gold).
 This gives the cardholder access to over 600 airport lounges.

-Apart from getting VIP acesss to many other places such as the AMEX lounge, Delta Sky Club and Eurostar lounge, the cardholder also gets to enjoy a 24/7 personal concierge service as well as a “red carpet” meet and greet in 53 destinations when flying First or Business class.
-The cardholder is guranteed to receive the most personal and exclusive treatment travelling abroad.
+Apart from getting VIP access to many other places such as the AMEX lounge, Delta Sky Club and Eurostar lounge, the cardholder also gets to enjoy a 24/7 personal concierge service as well as a “red carpet” meet and greet in 53 destinations when flying First or Business class.
+The cardholder is guaranteed to receive the most personal and exclusive treatment for travelling abroad.

 DBS Insignia card

 Eligibility: S$500,000 annual income, or S$3 million assets under management with DBS